ClusterLabs/PAF/Quick_Start-CentOS-8.md

 * Documentation about how to setup network bonding or teaming are popular on internet.
 You can consult the Corosync documentation to support redundancy from there, but it best fits in the operating system layer.
-* have a look at our basic, most commands are the same for CentOS 8:
+* have a look at our basic administration cookbooks.
+Most commands are the same for CentOS 8:
   [administration cookbooks for CentOS 7 using pcs]({{ site.baseurl}}/CentOS-7-admin-cookbook.html).